rzelazko/lime-tracker/README.md

 ## TODO

-- Add some unit tests for dashboard (maybe with errors and loading tests?)
 - Add some tests for reports service
 - Add period tracking
 - Add gender information - and show / hide period tracking option